MicrosoftDocs/azure-devops-docs/docs/repos/git/forks.md

     :::image type="content" source="media/forks/2022/fork-option.png" border="true" alt-text="Screenshot of the Fork menu item in the More actions menu on the Repo Files page in Azure Repos.":::

 1. In the **Fork** dialog, name the forked repo, choose the project where you want the fork to be created, select the branches to include in the fork, and then choose **Fork**.
+When you fork an Azure Repos repo, you can specify whether the fork will contain all branches or just the default branch.
 If the repo contains several topic branches, then consider only including the default branch in your fork.

     :::image type="content" source="media/forks/2022/fork-dialog.png" border="true" alt-text="Screenshot of the Fork dialog on the Repo Files page in Azure Repos.":::